 Recent research has also suggested that many EMS, LEOs, and fire fighters are required to respond to calls that involve patients under the influence of alcohol or drugs (e.g., opioids), violent patients, or patients with weapons [Oliver and Levine 2015; Taylor et al. 2015].
+In 2018, the National Fire Protection Association (NFPA) published NFPA 3000, a provisional standard for public safety response to active shooter and hostile events which includes recommendations for personal protective equipment [NFPA 2018].
 Research is needed to better understand how to protect these workers, as they are required to respond to these emergency situations that may increase public safety workers risk for being involved in a potentially violent situation.